svohr/circ_aln/README.md

 These scripts use `bwa mem` but any alignment tool that produces bam files could be used in its place.
 The `circ_fix` script works well enough on human mtDNA sequences, but has not been tested extensively, especially in cases where indels and clipping span the end and start of the reference.
+The bash scripts included here (`circ_index` and `circ_aln`) are meant more as templates for how `circ_fix` can be used rather that general purpose scripts for all situations.

 ## Usage